ashleychontos/pySYD/docs/quickstart.rst

 fairly different properties and we wouldn't want either of the estimates to be influenced by the other in any way.

-Ultimately the stellar background has more of a presence in the power spectrum in that it is observed over a wider range of frequencies compared to the solar-like oscillations.
+Ultimately the stellar background has more of a "presence" in the power spectrum in that, dissimilar to solar-like oscillations that are observed over a small range of frequencies, the stellar background contribution is observed over all frequencies.
 Therefore by attempting to identify where the oscillations are in the power spectrum, we can mask them out to better characterize the background.

-Unlike previous versions of this software and previous versions of this software (i.e. `SYD`), we have now implemented an automated background model selection.
-After much trial and error, the :term:`AIC` seems to perform better for our purposes - which is now the default metric used.

-We should take a sidestep to explain something happening behind the scenes here.
-The reason why `SYD` was so successful is because it assumed that the estimated numax and granulation timescales could be scaled with the Sun -- a fact that was not known at the time but greatly improved the ability to quickly and efficiently process stars.
+We should take a sidestep to explain something important that is happening behind the scenes.
+A major reason why the predecessor to `pySYD`, IDL-based `SYD`, was so successful was because it assumed that the estimated numax and granulation timescales could be scaled with the Sun -- a fact that was not known at the time but greatly improved its ability to quickly and efficiently process stars.
+This is clearly demonstrated in the 2nd and 3rd panels in the figure below, where the initial guesses are strikingly similar to the fitted model.

+While this scaling relation ensured great starting points for the background fit, `SYD` still required a lot fine-tuning by the user.
+Therefore we adapted the same approach but instead implemented an automated background model seletion.
+After much trial and error, the :term:`BIC` seems to perform better for our purposes - which is now the default metric used (but can easily be changed, if desired).

-Of course measuring these time scales is limited by the total duration of the time series but in general, we can resolve 3 Harvey-like components (or laws) at best (for now anyway).
-We use all this information to guess how many we should be able to resolve and over what time scales.
+Measuring the granulation time scales is of course limited by the time series baseline but in general, we can resolve up to 3 Harvey-like components (or laws) at best (for now anyway).
-In fact for a given star, we end up with
+For more information about the Harvey model, please see the original paper here_.
+Therefore we use all this information to guess how many we should observe and end up with

 .. math::

     n_{\mathrm{models}} = 2 \cdot (n_{\mathrm{laws}}+1)

+models for a given star.
 The fact of 2 is because we give the options to fix the white noise or for it to also be a free parameter.
-The +1 is because we also consider the model where we are not able to resolve any.
-From our perspective, the main purpose of implementing this was to try to identify null detections, since we do not expect to see oscillations in every star we observe.
-Ultimately this has not worked for this purpose yet but you have an idea, please reach out and let us know!
+The +1 (times 2) is because we also want to consider the simplest model i.e. where we are not able to resolve any.
+From our perspective, the main purpose of implementing this was to try to identify null detections, since we do not expect to observe oscillations in every star. **However, this is a work in progress and we are still trying various methods to identify and quantify non-detections so if you have any ideas, please reach out to us!**

 Model 4 was selected for our example, consisting of two Harvey-like components, each with their characteristic time scale and amplitude.
 In this case, the white noise was *not* a free parameter.